PelionIoT/e2e-edge-test-suite/README.md

-# Pelion E2E Edge Python Test Suite
+# E2E Edge Test Suite

 This is the Python test suite for Pelion Edge end-to-end tests.
 The library is designed to be used with the [pytest test framework](https://docs.pytest.org/en/latest/).